 - how well the arteries react to changes in blood flow

-In constrictive pericarditis, a thick calcified lining replaces the normal lining around the heart, or the pericardium.
-The thicker lining makes it difficult for the lower chambers of the heart to fill with blood.
+A thick, calcified lining can replace the normal lining of the heart, which is called the pericardium.
+The new lining makes it difficult for the lower chambers of the heart to fill with blood.

 The symptoms of pericardial calcification can be similar to those of heart failure.
-They tend to occur once constrictive pericarditis is present.
+They include:

 - shortness of breath during physical exertion